laharivedala/ndlinear-reinforcement-learning/README.md

 - NdLinear works as a drop-in replacement in real-time RL tasks without loss in reward.
 - Inference time is slightly higher but within acceptable bounds for many edge applications.
-- This study demonstrates a practical and reproducible benchmark pipeline, aligning with Ensemble's mission of building applied ML infrastructure.